Dr. Andualem Belachew Workie

 BIOGRAPHY

-I am a materials scientist operating at the dynamic interface between materials engineering, biology, and medicine.
-My work is driven by a central philosophy: that we can program the therapeutic function of a material by precisely engineering its structure and kinetic behavior from the nanoscale up.
+I am a materials scientist working at the converging frontiers of materials engineering, biology, and medicine.
+My guiding philosophy is simple yet profound: therapeutic function can be programmed by precisely engineering a material’s structure and kinetic behavior from the nanoscale upward.

 Research Interests